dr-matt-smith/php-symfony-6-book/00_content/part08_testing/testing1.md

 **our testing structure mirrors the code we are testing**

-Let's create a very simple class `Calculator.php` in `/src/Util`^[Short for 'Utilty' - i.e. useful stuff!], and then write a class to test our class.
+Let's create a very simple class `Calculator.php` in `/src/Util`^[Short for 'Utility' - i.e. useful stuff!], and then write a class to test our class.
 Our simple class will be a very simple calculator:

 - method `add(...)` accepts 2 numbers and returns the result of adding them

-- method `subtract()`  accepts 2 numbers and returns the result of subtractingt the second from the first
+- method `subtract()`  accepts 2 numbers and returns the result of subtracting the second from the first

 so our `Calculator` class is as follows: